manelpuig/rUBot_tutorial_ws/Documentation/3_ROS_Turtlesim.md

 Create a new "go2pose.py" node, modifying the "go2point.py" node to:
 - reach first the position
 - and later the orientation

-### **Proposed Exercise: Move move during time interval with turtlesim**
-Create a new "move_time.py" node, modifying the "move_distance.py" node to:
-- Move with a generic twist vector
-- during a time interval